 Schedule routine tasks to be done for you automatically in Quick Base!
 Using automations on a schedule will change the way you work in ways you can't even imagine.

-Bonus: This video also utilizes the NEW Builder Program where you can access a FREE personal Quick Base license.
+Bonus: This training also utilizes the NEW Builder Program where you can access a FREE personal Quick Base license.

 Do you have daily, weekly, or monthly recurring Quick Base activities?
 I bet you do!

-If any of these sound familiar you'll want to check out this video:
+If any of these sound familiar you'll want to check out this training:

-In this video on Quick Base Automations, I'll take you through each step to set up an automation that runs on a regular schedule to add records.
+In this training on Quick Base Automations, I'll take you through each step to set up an automation that runs on a regular schedule to add records.

-As you get started with Automations, please be cautious and heed the warnings I share in this video.
+As you get started with Automations, please be cautious and heed the warnings I share in this training.

 Otherwise, have fun and enjoy saving boatloads of time!